Sell a car privately: the guide to get more for your car

-If so, then you’ve come to the right place.
-For many, selling a car privately might be the best way to get the highest price for your car.
-However, the process can sometimes be long and frustrating, and unlike other routes to a sale, has absolutely no guarantee of success.
+For many, a private sale can be a good way to get the highest price for a car.
+However, the process can sometimes be long and frustrating, and unlike other routes where you sell your vehicle to a professional buyer, selling yourself typically involves more admin, and has absolutely no guarantee of success.

 Selling a car privately explained

 - Why should I sell a car privately?

 - Can I legally sell my car?